< 1 minute read|Published by FAIRWINDS

 Save for a Goal

-Whether you're planning for a down payment on a home, a vacation, or other big purchase, paying yourself first by saving your holiday bonus can be a great way to boost your savings without affecting your regular budget.
+Whether you're planning for a down payment on a home, retirement, or a big purchase, paying yourself first by saving your holiday bonus can be a great way to boost your savings without affecting your regular budget.
 Plus, you can earn more on the money by putting it in a high-yield savings account or a Certificate of Deposit with a premium rate.

 Give Back and Live Generously